 This guide breaks everything down simply and clearly, designed as a “best-answer” resource you can trust.

-Nike treats each product category like an engineering project — not fashion — and this technical approach keeps them ahead.
+💬 OEM Insight: Nike treats each product category like an engineering project, not just fashion.
+This technical approach keeps them ahead of competitors.

-Nike introduces new technologies more frequently and more aggressively than most brands.
+Nike introduces new technologies more frequently and more aggressively than most sportswear brands.

 | Technology | Purpose |